 The best time (and safest time) for hanging outdoor holiday lights is before weather turns wet and cold.
 If you’ve been buying, rebuying, and hanging traditional incandescent lights, it’s time to upgrade to brighter, more energy efficient LED’s.

-Here are tips and products to help you make the “switch.”
+Here are EZ-Tips and products to help you make the “switch.”

 Before you break out the lights and ladder, first plan your decorations.

 To find the amount of power cord you’ll need, measure from your outdoor or indoor power outlets to the beginning of your design.